Yes, you can make a will without your wife knowing.

 - assets transferred where decedent retained a life estate

 - assets where decedent continued to hold a general power of appointment

 This spousal elective share can be waived, which waiver is usually done in a pre-nuptial agreement.

 Even if you execute your will without your wife’s knowledge, it’s important to consult with an experienced attorney to know what and how you can dispose of your property with least interference from your wife.
 Making sure all your dispositions are with legal basis, leaving just enough for your wife according to state law, can ensure that the probate of your will can continue smoothly without any delay.

 If you need assistance in drafting your will, we, at the Law Offices of Albert Goodwin, are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].